 These are movies meant to educate a certain audience usually students.
 They have been used as an alternative method of education; some demonstrating certain scientific principles and tests in episodes, others explaining certain topics in an academic program while others act as short reference aids.

 Education movies are classified differently to fit different academic disciples or methodologies.
 They are classified according to the age of the students viewing it, degree of learning of viewers and the education goal of the movie.
 A number of educational films may be used to cover certain fundamental questions relating to a given academic discipline.

 History of Education Movies

 Education cinematography started after the invention of a motion picture camera developed by A. Lumiere and L.J Lumiere in 1895.
 France made the first education film in 1898.
-However, it was until 1908 where the an education by the name Flypaper made in the US making the industry grow where additional equipment like projectors were now invented in the early 20th century.
+However, it was until 1908 where a film by the name Flypaper made in the US was made, making the industry grow.
+Also, additional equipment like projectors were now invented in the early 20th century.

 Studies conducted at Yale University in the USA in 1922 showed positive effects of the education films on student’s performances.
 Thousands of high schools and colleges started buying movies in 8-mm movie cassettes to educate their students.
 Most of the movies were shot in Britain, Germany, Norway, France, USA and Hungary.